 2020 marked a year of extraordinary changes.
 It began with the COVID-19 pandemic, which laid bare the inequities of who was being most impacted medically and economically.
 It forced us to think about who has access to resources, who is most vulnerable, and who lacks access in our college.
 In addition, we saw wide support of the Movement for Black Lives in response to the police killing of George Floyd and many other African Americans nationwide.
 As a result, students, faculty, staff, and alumni called on the college to make an explicit commitment to racial equity.
 This work is built on many years of advocacy by Black community members (students, faculty, staff, and alumni) and allies.
 Their advocacy asked us to center racial equity in our diversity, equity, and inclusion work because there are greater disparities by race across all indicators including health, housing, income, graduation rates, incarceration, death, as well within our own professions, than any other social group.

 Advancing racial equity requires attention to the norms and culture of a group, how resources are distributed, who makes decisions and on what basis, to whom the group holds itself accountable, and other issues of power and advantage.
+The progress being made within the Taubman community is supported by new collaborations with industry partners such as New York-based SHoP Architects, which recently gave a lead gift to support the college's work in equity innovation.
 This page contains Taubman College’s work to advance racial equity, which builds on our diversity, equity, and inclusion plan.
 We also envision using this space as a place for transparency, to share where we are (including our diversity data and current initiatives), and what we are striving for, while acknowledging that we still have a lot of work to do to advance racial equity at college and in the fields architecture and urban planning.

 As our work progresses, this page will be updated.
 We hope you can join us in advancing racial equity.
 We can only do so if we do it together.